 I’ve used painters tape for hanging clocks in our bathrooms, when using this high moisture resistance tape didn’t work.
 I have to confess that I am not sure how the high humidity of the bathroom will affect the painters tape.
 Humidity can weaken the bonds over time so it is possible that it will fall.
 This is why I use these cheap but nice clocks for bathrooms, so if they fall or get damaged by humidity I don’t feel too bad.
 They are very light and do not have glass that can break.

 Hang art and signs without damaging your walls

 This technique can also be applied on other wall hanging lightweight items around the home, like hanging art, pictures or assembling photowalls or gallery walls.
 I recently hung up a lovely sign on my black and white bedroom photowall below.
-(I will feature the entire photo wall on another post I promise!)
-The only difference is I used Tesa Hook and Loop Tape (i.e. velcro) because I felt it was going to be stronger and hold the wooden sign more securely.
-You can also get velcro brand tape and
+(This is how the entire photo wall looks) The only difference is I used Tesa Hook and Loop Tape (i.e. velcro) because I felt it was going to be stronger and hold the wooden sign more securely.

 Attach hook and loop tapes.
 Press the hook and loop tapes firmly following instructions of the brand you are using.